TrueFit/RestaurantReviews/README.md

 City is as broad as it gets, no sense of state, country, zip code, etc. Cities with the same name are possible, but not recommended.

-There can be two of the same restaurant name, again not recommended.
+Two of the same restaurant name is possible, again not recommended.

 AccountName (username) is unique.
 No checking for this constraint is done, it will just response as a failure if you try to create it more than once.

+There is a lot of stuff that I feel is outside the scope of this project, so I didn't implement it.
+Such as authentication, better exception handling, much better data access and database design, async tasks, parallel foreach loops, etc.

 Usage:
 --------------